 Fort Collins is at the base of the foothills of the Rocky Mountains, so there are a lot of curvy mountain roads running outside of Fort Collins.
 Poudre Canyon, Rist Canyon, and Big Thompson Canyon are examples.
 The roads are curvy and some drivers cross the line unintentionally, hitting other cars head-on.
 Curvy mountain roads are especially dangerous when drivers are impaired by drugs, alcohol, or even fatigue, as impairment of attention, concentration, judgment, and reaction significantly increases the risk that they will cross the center line and hit oncoming traffic.

-Head-On Accident Injuries
+What Kind of Head-On Accident Injuries Can Occur?

-Head-on collisions often injure the head of the drivers and front-seat passenger.
+Head-on collisions often injure the head of the drivers and front-seat passengers.
 These collisions are generally high speed meaning a person may hit their head on an airbag, windshield, steering wheel, or dashboard.
 Even with the presence of safety features such as seatbelts and airbags, injury is still possible when these systems fail or due to the intensity of the accident.
 Hits to the head might result in a concussion, contusions, maxillofacial damage, and traumatic brain injuries.

 Many drivers also hurt their wrists, hands, elbows, and arms in head-on collisions in Fort Collins.
 When drivers or passengers have their hands on the wheel or dashboard, they could be impacted directly by the collision or the bones and joints of their hands, wrists, elbows, and shoulders could be impacted against each other, causing injury.
 Knees may also slam into the dashboard, potentially injuring the knees, legs, and hips.
 As a general rule, the higher the speed and impact a collision has, the more damage a person will sustain.